ikristina/qr_gopher/README.md

 - Collects **Name**, **Site**, and **Notes**
 - Generates a **512×512 PNG QR code**
 - Overlays a **gopher image** at the center
-- Prints **terminal ASCII QR** for immediate scanning
 - High error correction ensures QR remains scannable even with an overlay
-- Cross-platform: works on Linux, macOS, and Windows

 ---